James Norton (actor): Career

 From 2014 to 2018 Norton played crime-solving vicar Sidney Chambers alongside Robson Green as Police Inspector Geordie Keating in the ITV series Grantchester, based on the stories by James Runcie.
 Grantchester was his first starring role.
 A second series was broadcast in early 2016.
 A third series went into production in autumn 2016, and aired in both the UK and the U.S. in late spring and early summer 2017.
 A fourth series began filming in June 2018, and it was confirmed that this would be Norton's final series.

 He also appeared in the 2014 films Northmen: A Viking Saga and Mr. Turner, a biographical drama on the life of the artist J. M. W. Turner by director Mike Leigh.
 In 2015 Norton played Duncan Grant in the BBC Two mini-series about the Bloomsbury Group, Life in Squares.
 In 2016, Norton appeared as Prince Andrei Bolkonsky in the BBC miniseries of Andrew Davies' production of War & Peace.
 The mini-series, a co-production with The Weinstein Company, allowed the cast to film in Russia.

 Between March and May 2016 Norton appeared in Tracy Letts’ Bug in London's West End.
 In 2016, he appeared in "Nosedive", an episode of the anthology series Black Mirror.
 Between December 2017 and February 2018 he appeared in Amy Herzog’s Belleville at the Donmar Warehouse Theatre.
 As part of his preparation for his role in McMafia, Norton studied the Russian martial art and health system Systema.
 In 2019, Norton portrayed John Brooke in Greta Gerwig's film adaptation of Louisa May Alcott's novel Little Women.
 He was ranked 31 on the Radio Timess TV 100 power list in 2024.

 Norton served as executive producer on the BBC historical drama King & Conqueror, where he played Harold Godwinson.
 The series is produced by Norton's production company and aired on BBC in August 2025.
 He also starred in the Netflix series House of Guinness, about the family who created the famed Irish stout.
-Norton has been cast as band manager Brian Epstein in The Beatles – A Four-Film Cinematic Event, to be directed by Sam Mendes and slated for release in April 2028.
+Norton was cast as band manager Brian Epstein in The Beatles – A Four-Film Cinematic Event, to be directed by Sam Mendes and slated for release in April 2028.

 Personal life

-He was raised in a devout Catholic family though he has been practising Buddhism for many years.
-Norton has type 1 diabetes.
-Norton was in a relationship with actress Jessie Buckley between 2015 and 2017.
-From 2018 to 2023, Norton was in a relationship with actress Imogen Poots, to whom he was engaged from 2022 until their breakup.
+Norton was raised in a devout Catholic family, although he has been practising Buddhism for many years.
+He has type 1 diabetes.
+Between 2015 and 2017, he was in a relationship with actress Jessie Buckley.
+From 2018 to 2023, he was in a relationship with actress Imogen Poots, to whom he was engaged from 2022 until their breakup.